 You can also try some tax calculations in advance, to see where you land.
 The IRS offers an estimator here… use that in conjunction with some sound tax advice from a CPA, and you’ll be ready for the dawn of the new decade.
 At least as far as the W-4’s concerned.

-Need payroll services for your production crew?
-See how Media Services can help.
+Need crew payroll services for your production?
+See how Media Services can help with your entertainment payroll.